PhillipLabJHU/SenSCOUT/README.md

    7. *Senotherapy Response Dendrogram* describes hierachal clustering to identify the 4 response modalities for single cell responses.
    8. *Xception Data Creator* workflow to get single cell image instances for Xception senescence model
    9. *Xception Training Model and Applier* workflow to train Xception senescence model and applying to new dataset
+3. **Cell Profiler**
+ 1. Contains example cell profiler pipeline for segmentation and IF quanitification of single cells
+4. **Models**
+   1. Contains trained computational models used for the SenScout framework
+4. **Segmented Images**
+   1. Example segmented images of dermal fibroblasts from 45 year old patient at baseline and after DOX senescence induction
-3. **Data Availability**
+5. **Data Availability**
    1. Please contact authors for data availability

 ---
 **Python Library Dependencies**\